 The semantics of the elements and attributes defined in the schema at clause L.6.1 are as follows.

+- When the optional File@Expires attribute is provided, its value shall take precedence over that of the FDT@Expires attribute.

-- The child elements of the CacheControlType element are defined in clauseThe attribute FEC-Redundancy-Level is defined in clauseThe File-ETag represents the value of the Etag, or entity-tag as defined in RFC[18] which mays also serve as the version identifier of the file object described by the FDT Instance.
+- The child elements of the Cache-Control element are defined in clause 7.2.13.

+- The attribute FEC-Redundancy-Level is defined in clause 7.2.10.6.

+- The File-ETag represents the value of the Etag, or entity-tag as defined in RFC 2616 [18] which may also serve as the version identifier of the file object described by the FDT Instance.

+NOTE: The signalling of object repair within the FDT Instance is for further study.

 L.6.3 Schema version signalling